kvinsu/symptex/README.md

 ## Getting Started

 1. Run `docker compose up --build` in the project's root directory.
-2. In another terminal, navigate to the project's root directory as well and execute `docker compose exec ollama ollama pull llama3.1` to pull (download) the LLM.
-Depending on the internet connection as well as the model's size, this may take some time.
+2. In another terminal, execute `docker compose exec ollama ollama pull llama3.1` to pull (download) the LLM.
+Depending on the internet connection as well as the model's size, this may take some time, but is only required once.
-3. Interact with the Symptex chatbot through the Streamlit frontend URL.
+3. Interact with the Symptex chatbot locally through [Streamlit frontend URL](http://localhost:8501).

 Note: The first prompt/API call usually takes a while, since the model needs to be loaded into the memory first.